- Seated Thoracic Extensions

-- Stand with your hips shoulder width apart.
+- Stand with your hips shoulder-width apart.

 - Slowly lower your hips to the floor.
-Your hip and hamstring flexibility will determine how far down you go.
+Your hip and hamstring flexibility will determine how far down you can go.
 If you are not flexible, stop so your legs stay parallel to the floor.
 If you are extremely flexible continue with the hips down until your knees are fully bent.

-- Common Faults: not having the arms parallel to the floor.
-Not hinging the hips.
-Going too far when the hips are not that flexible.
-Allowing the chest to dip.
+- Common Faults: Not having the arms parallel to the floor; not hinging the hips; going too far when the hips are not that flexible; allowing the chest to dip.

 9. Cervical Retraction or Neck Extensions

-- Sit on a chair or bench
+- Sit on a chair or bench.

-- Have a good base with your feet and place them under the knees.
+- Place your feet under the knees.

 - Grab your TheraBand or resistance band and place it behind the head at the occiput.